Skip to content

 Phase 1: install

-Downloads the binary, scripts, and writes a default main.config.json.
+Downloads the binary, scripts, and writes default configuration (config/main.config.json in current builds).
 Does not start any services.

 bash